myspc-development/art-test/README.md

 ### Class Visit Check-Ins
 Institutions can scan a QR code or submit a form to log visits.
 Each check-in records the institution name and group size for the event organizer.
 Visit logs can be exported as CSV from the dashboard for grant reports.

-### CRM & Donor Tools
-Contacts are automatically logged when members interact with your organization.
-RSVPs add the `rsvp` tag, follows add the `follower` tag and donations add the `donor` tag.
-View and export these contacts from the CRM tab in the dashboard.

 ### Event Calendar
 - The calendar view shows all upcoming events by day.